gabriellemalate/MoodMemory/README.md

     - Page not found
     - Loading animation

-- Components for displays
+- Components
-    - mood map (a nice to have if made to be dynamic)
+    - mood map
     - Search bar
     - Comment from hindsite

 - Page: Maps

-- *nicetohave* Feature: Add hindsight comment to log
+- Feature: Add hindsight comment to log
     - Form must submit data to my server & post the new comment.
     - Create POST /comment endpoint
     - Create DELETE /comment endpoint

-- *nicetohave* Feature: Create account
+- Feature: Create account
     - Implement new user page if new Gmail signs in.
     - Create POST /register endpoint

 - Bug fixes

-- (maybe) Deploy client (and server) projects
+- Deploy client (and server) projects

-- DEMO DAY

-## Nice-to-haves
+## Coming Soon

-POSSIBLY
-- tablet & desktop responsive design **accomplished**
-- contact footer **accomplished**
+1
 - dynamic memory counter & dynamic mood counter in the user toggle side nav bar.
 - unsaved log warning window
-- search bar displays all moods in mood library with the typed keyword **accomplished**
-- create new user.

-PROBABLY NOT SOON
-- Dynamic Mood Map & Sleep Map
+- Debugged Mood Map
 - display the chosen emoji-emotion from the form just submitted into the "log successful" pop up.

-DEFINITELY NOT DURING THE BOOTCAMP
+2
 - memory rooms page: space to organize memories into user specified compartments. + ability to view them via a "room carousel"
 - memory features.
+- Sleep Map
 - place to store & manage mood patterns.
 - combine the moodmap with the memory timeline in a joint line graph with adjustable date scopes.
 This feature is great for people with PTSD, or even PTSD from multiple events, especially when some expereinces may have been mentally blocked from a survival coping mechanism while the resulting fight/flight/fawn/freeze behaviors are still actively affecting the person.
 - mood chart in table form in the all moods page